choosehappy/QuickAnnotator/README.md

     git checkout v2.0
     ```

+2. Modify `devcontainer.json` to suit your use case.
+Particularly, change the value of `CUDA_VISIBLE_DEVICES` to your desired GPU ids.

 2. Within VS Code, open the cloned repository and click on the "Reopen in Container" button to build the devcontainer.
 This will create a docker container with all the necessary dependencies to run QuickAnnotator.
 ![image](https://github.com/user-attachments/assets/b776577f-a4c2-4eb8-858c-c603ac20cc6d)

 ### Usage
+Once the devcontainer is built, run the following commands within the container terminal to use QuickAnnotator

 1. Connect to a Ray cluster.
 Ray is used to run operations which require asyncronous processing.
-There are three ways to connect to a Ray cluster:
+There are two ways to connect to a Ray cluster:
-    - **Default**: By default QA will initialize a local Ray cluster within the docker container.
-        - Note: The default ray cluster does not host the Ray dashboard.
     - **Manual local cluster**: Run the following command to start a Ray cluster with the Ray dashboard:
         ```bash
         ray start --head --dashboard-host 0.0.0.0
         ```
-    - **Pre-existing cluster**: If you would like QA to connect to an existing Ray cluster, use the `--cluster_address` argument.
+    - **Pre-existing cluster**: To add the container to an existing cluster, use the `--cluster_address` argument.
+        ```bash
+        ray start --cluster_address <cluster_address>
+        ```

-2. Once the devcontainer is built, you can run the following command to start the QuickAnnotator server:
+2. Run the following command to start the QuickAnnotator server:
     ```
     (venv) root@e4392ecdd8ef:/opt/QuickAnnotator# quickannotator
     * Serving Flask app '__main__'